Why is it that men are so stubborn about taking care of themselves?

-Recent articles put out by The Huffington Post and The American Heart Association have focused on the reasons why this is so.
-The former publication has pointed out that men die earlier than women and are more likely to die from the top 10 causes of death in the United States.
-(These are, according to the Center for Disease Control: heart disease, cancer, lung disease, accidents, stroke, Alzheimer’s, diabetes, flu and pneumonia, kidney disease and suicide.)
-Part of this, they say, may be due to men taking more risks than women, as well as smoking and drinking to excess more than women.
+Articles put out by The Huffington Post and The American Heart Association have focused on the reasons why this is so.
+The former publication has pointed out that men die earlier than women.
+Part of this may be due to men taking more risks than women, as well as smoking and drinking to excess more than women.
 Men’s relative social isolation and more dangerous jobs also put them at risk for earlier death.
 However, as foolish as some of these seem, The Huffington Post’s major reasons why men avoid the MD were:

 - “too busy to go.”